opositatest/ReportBundle/README.md

 ### Step 3: Enable the bundle

-Finally, enable the bundle in the kernel:
+Finally, enable the bundles in the kernel:

 ``` php
 <?php